Golden Gate to Ancient Rus'. VI

 What do we consider cultural values?
 Chronicles, ancient Russian books.

-. - How to call in one word? - Writing.
+. - How to call it in one word? - Writing.

-Imagine that we went to the forest for birch bark for writing.
+Imagine that we went to the forest to get birch bark for writing.

-We met a river.
-Movements are fluid and soft.
+We came across a river.
+The movements are fluid and soft.
 We swim across it.

-And now on the way a thick thicket.
-You have to go through it.
+And now there is a thick thicket on the way.
+We must go through it.
 The movements are strong, chopping.

-Looking for a birch We move our eyes in different directions.
+We are looking for a birch tree.
+We move our eyes in different directions.

-We found a birch.
+We found a birch tree.
 We cut the bark.
 Making a sharp writing stick.

-So what's behind the gate? (cities, people, occupations, products, temples, i.e.culture)
+So what's behind the gate? (cities, people, activities, products, temples, i.e.culture)

-What do you understand by the word "culture"? (children's answers)
+What do you mean by the word “culture”? (children's answers)

-Check your guesses with the dictionary in the textbook on p.
-141. In the same place, find what "monuments of culture" are.
+Check your guesses using the dictionary in the textbook on p.
+141. Find out there what “cultural monuments” are.
 What can be attributed to them?

-What are cultural monuments for us? (historical springs, sources)Why is it necessary to take care of cultural monuments?
+What are cultural monuments for us? (historical springs, sources)Why is it necessary to treat cultural monuments with care?

 Ancient Rus' was called the country of cities.
-Consult in groups and offer your answers (Cities are the centers of the entire life of the state.
-They were beautiful, unusual, many people had the impression that the entire population lives in cities)
+Consult in groups and offer your own answers (Cities are the centers of the entire life of the state.
+They were beautiful, unusual, many people had the impression that the entire population lived in cities)

 6. Control and self-control of knowledge.